jeffbrl/gbsc-builder/README.md

 XinaBox CW01                    esp8266:esp8266:cw01
 ```

-Note that these are the board provided by the esp8266 board manager.
+Note that these are the boards provided by the esp8266 board manager.
 I suspect
 many of these boards will not work with gbs-control so consult the [gbs-control
 documentation](https://ramapcsx2.github.io/gbs-control/) if you are unsure.